jbousquie/whisper_api/documentation/README_metrics.md

 }
 ```

-## Configuration and Backend Selection
+## Configuration and backend selection

 The system uses environment variables to select the backend: